scottishgovernment/resources.mygov.scot/content-standards/digital-first-service-standard.md

 This will show how you will plan, deliver and manage content in a consistent way, aligned to project objectives.

 ### Content plan
-A content plan covering all types of content you will be producing and the channels this will be available.
+A content plan covering all types of content you will be producing and the channels it will be available on.
 You should be able to describe what is in scope for the next phase of delivery.

 ### Editorial style guidance
 The guidelines you are following to make sure the experience is consistent for users.
 If you are using something different to existing guidelines, it will be helpful to describe what evidence helped make this decision.